chijuiwu/KinectMultiTrack/README.md

 KinectMultiTrack: Tracking People with Multiple Kinects
 ======

-The current work progress of my, Chi-Jui Wu, Seniour Honours Project in the School of Computer Science, University of St Andrews.
+This is the working repository of my, Chi-Jui Wu, undergraduate thesis in the School of Computer Science, University of St Andrews.

 The project is about tracking people in occluded environments with multiple Kinects.